-Procedures: tDCSanode was sourced from a battery-powered direct current generator (Activadose II, United States) and was exerted by two electrodes measuring 5 cm × 7 cm (35 cm²) (Ibramed, Brazil) covered by a sponge with saline solution and fixed to the head using Velcro straps.
-Electrodes were accepted in accordance with the International System 10/20.
+For tDCS, the anode was sourced from a battery-powered direct current generator (Activadose II, United States) and was exerted by two electrodes measuring 5 cm × 7 cm (35 cm²) (Ibramed, Brazil) covered by a sponge with saline solution and fixed to the head using Velcro straps.
+Electrodes were used in accordance with the International System 10/20.
 Targeting the primary motor cortex, positioned in C3 or C4 10/20 EEG positions, with the cathode placed in the supraorbital region (Fp1 and Fp2, respectively).
-The active current of tDCS was applied with an electrical current intensity of 2 mA and a density of 0.057 mA/cm² for a duration of 20 min, with an up and down ramp of 10 s.
+The active current of tDCS was applied with an electrical current intensity of 2 mA and a density of 0.057 mA/cm² for 20 min, with an up and down ramp of 10 s.

-Aerobic exercise: It was characterized by walking on a treadmill for 30 min with intensity adjusted through measurement of effort during and after 20 min of tDCS sessions.
+Aerobic exercise was characterized by walking on a treadmill for 30 min with intensity adjusted through measurement of effort during and after 20 min of tDCS sessions.
 In addition, the perception of recovery was collected between sessions[40].

-Adverse events: They were registered during and after each application through at questionnaire related to sensations such as burning, tingling, itching, burning (head), headache, nausea, fatigue, emotional lability, difficulty in concentrating and nervousness.
+Adverse events were registered during and after each application through questionnaire related to sensations such as burning, tingling, itching, burning (head), headache, nausea, fatigue, emotional lability, difficulty in concentrating and nervousness.

-Adherence: Adherence to the protocol was assessed by the researchers of this study though registration of controlled gifts.
+Adherence to the protocol was assessed by the researchers of this study though registration of controlled gifts.

 Statistical analysis

 The data distribution was set at a = 0.5.
-To analyze differences between the clinical characteristics between groups, one-way ANOVA with adjusted factor by group or Friedman test was used, as a posteriori analysis was conducted using a Tukey SD test for multiple comparisons.
+To analyze differences in the clinical characteristics between groups, one-way ANOVA with adjusted factor by group or Friedman test was used, as a posteriori analysis was conducted using a Tukey SD test for multiple comparisons.
 P value was considered statistically significant when < 0.05.
-The individual analysis for the pre-tDCS and post-tDCS values was expressed as percentage change using the formula post - pre)/pre × 100.
+The individual analysis for the pre-tDCS and post-tDCS values was expressed as percentage change using the formula [(post - pre)/pre] × 100.
 The effect size (ES), a measure of the magnitude of change, was calculated using Cohen’s d for the FACIT and MFIS scores and their domains.
 The software used was SPSS version 25 (Chicago, IL, United States).

 RESULTS